blumareks/2017-swift-sv/README.md

 [Run the Watson-enabled Hacker News app here](http://lennart-hackernews-nlu-baffling-bandsman.mybluemix.net/)

-We will use one of the Developer Journeys for our next hands-on exercise: [Use Swift to interpret unstructured data from Hacker News](https://developer.ibm.com/code/journey/use-swift-interpret-unstructured-data-hacker-news/).
+We will use one of the Developer Journeys for this exercise: [Use Swift to interpret unstructured data from Hacker News](https://developer.ibm.com/code/journey/use-swift-interpret-unstructured-data-hacker-news/).

 <img src="https://farm5.staticflickr.com/4376/36036955253_7d27aeda85.jpg">

 [Let's start with the Githu repository](https://github.com/IBM/Hackernews-NLU)

-We can either use the magical Big Blue Deploy to Bluemix button or else deploy the Hackernews-NLU app to Bluemix step by step.
+In the GitHub repo we can either use the magical Big Blue Deploy to Bluemix button or else deploy the Hackernews-NLU app to Bluemix step by step.

 Whichever method you use please take he opportunity to check out how your code looks in the Bluemix console (see below)

 <img src="https://farm5.staticflickr.com/4399/36676475452_4b398b2fd7.jpg">